State Mandates New Water Conservation Framework Using Reliability Stress Test

-Although California is still in an emergency drought situation State officials recognize that supply conditions have improved and as a result, drought rules were revised to become effective June 1 2016, which would end Pasadena’s conservation target of 26%.
+Although California is still in an emergency drought situation, State officials recognize that supply conditions have improved and as a result, drought rules were revised effective June 1 2016, ending Pasadena’s 26% conservation target as well as California's 25% overall target.
+As a result, Pasadena’s Water Savings Gauge has been retired as well.

 Level 2 Shortage Plan